Seerden/Bits/roadmap.md

 - [x] add PrivateRoute route wrapper
     - [x] wrap habits with this wrapper
 ## Server-side
-- add hasAccess middleware to all REST routes that need to be protected
+- [x] add isPermitted middleware to all REST routes that need to be protected
-    - think of options on including user credentials in requests coming from the client side
+    - [x] think of options on including user credentials in requests coming from the client side
-        - if we add credentials to req.body, we need to change all of our req.body destructing on every endpoint to account for this
+        - [x] if we add credentials to req.body, we need to change all of our req.body destructing on every endpoint to account for this

 ## Per component
 ### Register